Nsuku-S/ST10516027_PROG5121_Part1/README.md

 ### Login Test
 This is the section where we test to see if all the sections of the programme are perfectly running.

 Firstly, we test the username to see if it is valid.
-We must make sure that it contains all the required characters which are no more than 5 characters, an underscore, and a digit/ number
+We must make sure that it contains all the required characters which are no more than 5 characters, an underscore, and a digit/ number.

 Nextly we check if the passsword meets the required characteristics.
-It should contain a capital letter, a special character and a number for it to be valid
+It should contain a capital letter, a special character and a number for it to be valid.

 After testing the password, we must now check the cellphone number to make sure that it is also valid.
 To ensure that it is valid, we must make sure that it starts with the South African international code which is +27....

 After checking the cellphone number we must now check if the user is eligble to login or not.

 If the user has entered the correct credentials, then the system should be able to welcome them by validating their username, password and their cellphone number.

 If not then it shoudld print out a messsage that tells them thtat either their password or username is invalid.

 After testing all that you must run tests to see if our programme is running and passes all the tests.

 Mine passed 7 and 4 tests failed obtaining 63%.